seobando/UDACITY_AzureGenerativeAIEngineer/Project 1 - Chat with your data/README.md

+# Project 1: Chat with your data

+This project is about showcasing the use of Azure tools to implement the RAG pattern.
+The files used come from SEC about PALANTIR 10Q for 2024 and 2025.

 # Azure Services Deployment

-Azure AI Search Creation
+Azure AI Search Creation:

 ![resource_group](/Project%201%20-%20Chat%20with%20your%20data/images/resource_group.png)

-Creation of the Azure AI Search service used in the chatbot application
+Creation of the Azure AI Search service used in the chatbot application:

 ![ai_search](/Project%201%20-%20Chat%20with%20your%20data/images/ai_search.png)

-OpenAI Service and Model Deployment
+OpenAI Service and Model Deployment:

 ![model_deployment](/Project%201%20-%20Chat%20with%20your%20data/images/model_deployments.png)

-Deployment of both the GPT-4 model and the ADA model for embeddings in Azure OpenAI Studio
+Deployment of both the GPT-4 model and the ADA model for embeddings in Azure OpenAI Studio:

 ![model_deployment](/Project%201%20-%20Chat%20with%20your%20data/images/model_deployments.png)